Youth Development Services

 Core Programs

-Our youth engage in weekly groups to examine issues affecting their lives, such as substance use prevention, anti-Asian hate, immigration, and the school-to-prison pipeline, and develop advocacy and leadership skills.
+• Youth leaders come together to examine issues affecting their lives, such as substance use prevention, anti-Asian hate, immigration, and the school-to-prison pipeline, and develop advocacy and leadership skills.

 This work culminates in a summer leadership camp that integrates nature-based experiences, guest speakers, and expressive arts, followed by a youth-led community symposium.

-Our programs aim to uplift and celebrate refugee and immigrant identities through art, such as the Khmer Amathak Dance Troupe, which preserves Cambodian classical dance, and The Hamro Project: Culture.
+• Our youth programs aim to uplift and celebrate refugee and immigrant identities through art, such as the Khmer Amathak Dance Troupe, which preserves Cambodian classical dance, and The Hamro Project: Culture.
 Connection.
 Community, which celebrates Nepali cultural dance.

 Across all services, youth receive ongoing mentorship and wraparound support to foster resilience, belonging, and leadership for social justice.